Kingdom of Arles: Imperial Kingdom of Burgundy

 At the beginning of the 16th century, during the imperial reform, several imperial circles were created in 1512, one of them being the Burgundian Circle, which encompassed not only the Free County of Burgundy and the Free Imperial City of Besançon, but also much of the Habsburg Netherlands.

 By that time, both the Dauphiné and Provence were already under French control, but those realities were not formally sanctioned by the Holy Roman Emperors.
 Thus in 1524, imperial troops invaded Provence during the Italian War of 1521–1526, but failed to capture the region.
 In 1525, during the peace negotiations between Emperor Charles V and French King François I, it was proposed that a realm centered on Arles and Provence could be renewed for Charles III, Duke of Bourbon (d.
 1527), but those plans were abandoned and not included in the Treaty of Madrid (1526).
 In the summer of 1536, during the Italian War of 1536–1538, Emperor Charles V personally led the invasion of Provence.
 He took Aix-en-Provence on August 5, affirming there his rights to the Kingdom of Arles, but those gains were soon lost, and the war ended with the Treaty of Nice (1538).

-Burgundian royal traditions were briefly revived in 1784, following the War of the Bavarian Succession (1777-1779), when Emperor Joseph II (d.
+Burgundian royal traditions were briefly revived in 1784, following the War of the Bavarian Succession (1777–1779), when Emperor Joseph II (d.
 1790) proposed to the new Bavarian prince-elector Charles Theodore to exchange Bavaria for the Austrian Netherlands, offering him the title "King of Burgundy".
 While the Low Countries were not part of the Kingdom of Arles, they were part of the Burgundian State and the Burgundian Circle.
 The proposal was not accepted, and thus the plan failed.

-By that time, the title of Imperial vicar of Burgundy became extinct, while the title "King of Arles" remained one of the Holy Roman Emperor's official subsidiary titles until the dissolution of the Empire in 1806.
+By that time, the title of Imperial vicar of Burgundy had become extinct, while the title "King of Arles" remained one of the Holy Roman Emperor's official subsidiary titles until the dissolution of the Empire in 1806.
 The Archbishop of Trier continued to act as the Imperial Archchancellor of Burgundy/Arles, as codified by the Golden Bull of 1356.
 The remnants of the Kingdom of Arles became part of the imperial circles unlike Italian, Bohemian, or Swiss territories.
 All remaining Imperial states but Savoy were conquered by Louis XIV (r.
 1643–1715).